ArgoBeat Generative Audio Sprint

 A Brain.fm competitor.
 Generative focus music in the browser.
 Web Audio API, FM synthesis, entrainment modulation — the whole stack, from scratch.

-I rebuilt the engine from a broken prototype into something that actually runs.
+I rebuilt the engine from an early prototype into something that actually runs.
 5 mood modes, a 3-layer modulation chain, session randomization, lo-fi effects.
 15+ commits pushed to both Gitea and GitHub.
 Deployed to CF Pages.

 The Engine Architecture